Angels Cry (album)

-Angels Cry is the debut album of Brazilian heavy metal band Angra.
+Angels Cry is the debut studio album by the Brazilian power metal band Angra.
 It was released in 1993 and recorded in Germany at Kai Hansen's studios in Hamburg.

 The opening track is a short rendition of the first movement of Franz Schubert's "Symphony No. 8", commonly known as his "Unfinished Symphony".
 In addition, the title track features a brief arrangement of "Caprice no. 24" by Niccolò Paganini, whereas "Evil Warning" features a brief arrangement of "Winter" by Antonio Vivaldi.
 The opening of the track "Never Understand" features a brief arrangement of the song "Asa Branca" by Luiz Gonzaga.
 The opening section of the closing track "Lasting Child", entitled "The Parting Words", is an adaptation of the theme of Felix Mendelssohn's "Variations sérieuses", Op.
 54.